 For that reason, we recommend taking cocoa flavanols as supplements that guarantee the level of cocoa flavanols they contain.
 Our favorite, naturally, is CocoaVia™ cocoa extract supplement.

 To preserve fresh cocoa beans’ abundant flavanols, scientists at Mars (who have been studying cocoa flavanols for decades now) developed a proprietary process that begins with the gentler handling of the raw cocoa beans all the way through to finished products.
-This proprietary process, known as Cocoapro®, begins from the moment the beans are harvested and continues through to finished product, ensuring CocoaVia™ products have the highest possible levels of cocoa flavanols.
+This proprietary process, known as Cocoapro®, begins from the moment the beans are harvested and continues through to the finished product, ensuring CocoaVia™ products have the highest possible levels of cocoa flavanols.

 Comparison: To get the same amount of cocoa flavanols in a 30-day supply of CocoaVia™, you’d have to eat more than 15 pounds of dark chocolate—or more than 38,000 calories and 3,840 grams of fat—with no guarantee of cocoa flavanol content.